Avanade/DevOpsHOL/continuous-integration/README.md

 ![](<media/CI5.png>)

 3. Build and test the solution locally.
+NOTE: You may have to **Accept** the cookie policy to see the menu for the **About** page if you made the suggested change above.

 ![](<media/CI6.png>)